briancohan/superpowers-kata/README.md

 * `black`: Keeps Python code nice, tidy, and readable.
 * `mypy`: Checks that my static typing is correct.

-## Github Actions is not as scary as I thought.
+## Github Actions is not as scary as I thought

 A while ago, I had played with Github Actions and I managed to get something to work for that repo, but it felt like magic and I was afraid to touch the config file.
 I took a look at [Building and testing Python](https://docs.github.com/en/actions/guides/building-and-testing-python) and either the documentation has improved since I last looked at it or my comprehension improved.
 Now I have CI/CD checks to make sure that all the tests pass and that black formatting is maintained.